Important changes are highlighted in yellow.

 - If you use any audio, video or animation files within your PowerPoint presentation, be aware that saving your PowerPoint presentation (.ppt or .pptx) does not actually save the audio, video, or animation files, but simply provides a "link" to the files.

-- If you want to use the audio, video or animation files, you must save each such file separately on your CD or USB Flash Drive.
+- If you want to use audio, video or animation files, you must save each such file separately on your CD or USB flash drive.